-Following on from the successful face-to-face healthcare transition conference held in Manchester in March 2024, this accessible online course will engage you with the national leads and best practice guidance on how to develop your transition pathway.
-Take one day out to benefit from thought-provoking innovations on how to improve your patients’ experience and share the lessons learnt by your transition colleagues from across the country.
+Featuring presentation videos and accompanying slides: Following on from the successful face-to-face healthcare transition conference held in Manchester in March 2024, this accessible online course will engage you with the national leads and best practice guidance on how to develop your transition pathway.
+Take one day out to benefit from thought-provoking innovations on how to improve your patients’ experience and hear about the lessons learnt by your transition colleagues from across the country.

 Don’t reinvent the wheel, join this online forum and walk away with new resources and insights into how to develop your healthcare transition pathway and effectively support your patients to seamlessly move into adult services.

 Are you looking to progress your transition service?
 Do you want to learn more about the latest findings in transition?
-If yes, then book your place and join your peers at this immersive online course where you will discover:
+If yes, then book this immersive online course where you will discover:

 Now available as an accessible online course, don’t miss out on this opportunity to understand what other healthcare professionals are doing, so you can evolve your processes for supporting your patients to shift to adult services: